- OVERVIEW / getting started

 Remove people or put them in the Waiting Room

-You can also put a participant back into the Waiting Room.
-They will see a screen telling them they are “in Waiting room” and they will have no audio or video of the meeting.
+If you put a participant back into the Waiting Room, they will see a screen telling them that they are “in Waiting room” and they will have no audio or video of the meeting.

 Participants button and at the bottom click “Mute All”

 For less serious/malicious undesired interruptions!

 Hover over that person’s screen – click “More” and then “Stop video” or “Mute”

 Limit screen sharing to the Host (and co-hosts)